 When you are ready to begin, make sure to read and follow all directions supplied with the product you are using.
-Use proper safety measures including eye protection, nose mask, and gloves.
-Also wear old clothing or disposable coveralls.
+Use proper safety measures including eye protection, a nose mask, and gloves.
+Also, wear old clothing or disposable coveralls.

 Apply the spray foam insulation in layers or as directed.
 Once it has had sufficient time to cure, make sure there are no bumps protruding past the stud walls.
-Any insultation sticking past that point will not allow the wall board to seat properly against the wall.
+Any insulation sticking past that point will not allow the wallboard to seat properly against the wall.

 Check with a local contractor or carpenter about using a vapor barrier.
 A vapor barrier will stop water and condensation from forming against the insulation and allowing for mold growth.